Algebraic cycles and values of Green's functions -- Products of Elliptic Curves

 as a function on the base, analogous to a normal function, and show that it is non-trivial, which implies that the cycle is generically indecomposable.
 The non-Archimedean case is sometimes easier as one might have a good description of the `new' cycles in the special fibre $X_s$ from which it is easy to show that the pairing is non-zero.
-This is the approach we will follow.
+This is what we do.